What’s the Life Expectancy of My Water Softener?

 One way to mitigate these issues is by having a water softener installed.
 This is something that the professionals at Carter’s My Plumber are more than happy to assist with.
 Our team has decades of experience providing best-in-class water softener service to homeowners throughout the community.

-If you’re thinking about having a water softener installed, it’s only natural to wonder how long your equipment will last.
+If you’re thinking about having a water softener installed, it’s only natural to wonder how long it will take to install and how long your equipment will last.
 And if you currently have a water softener, it may be helpful to know if and when water softeners fail.
 Join us as we review a few critical details about water softener longevity.
 And if you have any questions about this or about water softener installation cost, don’t hesitate to contact us directly.

 How Can I Tell When My Water Softener Is Failing?